oomkarpanditstudent/webdriverioFramework/README.md

 # webdriverioFramework
-Creating a Webdriver Framework with Mocha & Chai (I love these two by the way.
-My favourite drinks) Watch this space for more details.
+Webdriver Framework with JavaScript, Mocha & Chai.

-Repo:
-	Dockerized now.
-Docker Image is on Docker hub oomkar/wdio Jenkinsfile is now present in repo.
+	Dockerized- Docker Image is on Docker hub oomkar/wdio Dockerfile & Docker Compose implemented.
-	Dockerfile is now present in repo.
-	Docker Compose file is now present in repo.
+	Selenium GRID in Docker.
+	CI Pipleline- Jenkinsfile

 -> If you would like to run this repo's test:

-1) Create a new pipeline with this repo and jenkins file.
+1) Create a new pipeline from the repo using jenkinsfile.
 2) Ensure Jenkins Master/Node - where execution is to take place, have got docker and docker-compose installed.
 3) After setting up a pipeline in jenkins- kick off the build.
 Jenkins file will take care of everything.

+Also implemented couple of variants for test execution:

+1) Docker Service - For Chrome and Firefox using Docker
+2) Selenium-Standalone Service